TULiberalArts/Criminal-Justice/pages/home.md

 ---
 ![Susan Barton visits]({{site.baseurl}}/media/resized Susan Barton Visits.jpg){:.responsive-img .img-right}
 ## Committed to Deepening Our Understanding of Crime, Governance and Social Justice
-A Practice-Focused Intellectual Experience Students often debate issues such as police legitimacy, victims’ rights, mass incarceration, fairness in sentencing, and reintegration of formerly incarcerated individuals, as well as a wide variety of other topics.
+A Practice-Focused Intellectual Experience.
+Students often debate issues such as police legitimacy, victims’ rights, mass incarceration, fairness in sentencing, and reintegration of formerly incarcerated individuals, as well as a wide variety of other topics.
 Criminal Justice majors make a difference by working in various criminal justice agencies, becoming attorneys and attending graduate school.

 ## Academic Offerings
 - [BA in Criminal Justice](http://bulletin.temple.edu/undergraduate/liberal-arts/criminal-justice/ba-criminal-justice/)